polkaulfield/lol-for-linux-installer/README.md

 - Fedora packaging

 ## FAQ:
+- Is this project now dead?

+<b>No, i'll be doing maintenance when it breaks</b>, newer wine builds, newer packages, but only when stuff breaks, we are feature complete at this point.

 - This project <b>DOES NOT manage League of Legends installations that were done via Lutris or any other source</b>, we do the installation ourselves and we handle our own installation and ONLY it.

 - This project is both a installer and a launcher, i know, the name of the project is bad but it is what it is.